What are some of the most common TBI side effects?

-The acute effects of TBI usually appear immediately, but with the right therapy interventions these also often fade after a few months.
+The acute effects of TBI appear right away, but with the right therapy interventions, these also often fade after a few months.

-Chronic effects appear much later, are more difficult to treat, and usually last much longer.
+Chronic effects appear much later, are more challenging to treat, and last much longer.

 We will cover the more immediate TBI side effects first.

 The following are some problems you may face in the first few weeks after a brain injury.

 One common TBI side effect is extreme fatigue.

 This is normal.
 After all, your brain needs sleep to heal.

 So, if you feel you need to sleep, listen to your body and take a nap.

 But if drowsiness and fatigue are affecting you throughout the day, even when you get a full night’s sleep, it’s possible you developed a sleep disorder, such as sleep apnea.
 These are very common after TBI.

 If this is the case, consult a sleep specialist who can diagnose any sleep disorders you may have.